karthik1172/Notes-app/README.md

 # Notes-app
-Developed the Full Stack app with CRUD operations which allows user to Create, Save, Update, Delete and Read the notes that they have created and save.
+Developed the Full Stack iOS app with CRUD operations which allows user to Create, Save, Update, Delete and Read the notes that they have created and save.

 Technology used :